uranusjr/snafu/README.rst

 --------------------------

 The official CPython installers are downloaded, and executed in a non-interactive manner.
-For more details check out the relevant documentation:
+Check out the relevant documentation for more details:

 * https://www.python.org/download/releases/2.5/msi/
 * https://docs.python.org/3/using/windows.html#installing-without-ui